- Install Ray and Kueue.

 Additional helper scripts

 In the CoreWeave/reference-architecture repository, you can find helper scripts for working with Ray clusters.
 These utility Python scripts make it easier to work with a small team on a Ray cluster.
-For example, to view the Ray cluster capacity, navigate to theray-kueue directory in the reference architecture repository and run the following command:
+For example, to view the Ray cluster capacity, navigate to theray-kueue directory in the reference architecture repository and use the capacity script: